peace0phmind/BASS/README.md

 ## Overview

 BASS (Browser Agent Script System) is an advanced framework for creating and orchestrating autonomous browser agents.
-It enables the development of sophisticated multi-agent systems capable of performing complex web-based tasks through intelligent automation. **Its core functionality is to allow LLMs to automatically analyze web page structures and generate repeatable scripts based on user instructions.**
+It supports the development of multi-agent systems capable of performing complex web tasks through intelligent automation. **Its core functionality is to allow LLMs to automatically analyze web page structures and generate repeatable scripts based on user instructions.** For security considerations, most features of the initially installed plugin will be disabled, and users can enable them after fully understanding the functionality.

 The system starts with a small, self-bootstrapping core that first provides webpage analysis and script generation capabilities, then gradually expands to more complex multi-agent systems.
 The project combines a shareable script repository, leveraging community power to quickly build a large number of system automation script support.
+In fully open mode, the system can search for appropriate scripts in the Script Hub and run them automatically.
+In secure mode, users can work with AI to review each downloaded script for potential security vulnerabilities and decide whether to use the script.

 ## Key Features